 Note: Your control panel may look slightly different depending on the theme you are using; however, the steps will be the same for all themes based on the X3 theme.

 - Log into cPanel

 - In the Files section, click FTP Accounts.

-- In the Password fields, enter a password which will be used to authenticate this FTP account.
+- In the Password fields, enter a password that will be used to authenticate this FTP account.

 - Set a quota for the FTP account.
-Quota is the maximum amount of bandwidth the FTP user may use.
+The quota is the maximum amount of bandwidth the FTP user may use.
 If you leave the quota as unlimited, the FTP user will have the ability to use the total amount of bandwidth for the cPanel account.

 - In the Directory field, cPanel will auto-populate an assumed directory based on the FTP username, but that is normally incorrect.
 So, we recommend erasing everything after public_html/ and providing the directory you would like the user to access.

 Note: In this step, you can determine the level of access for a user.
 The FTP user will not be able to navigate outside of the specified directory; however, they will be able to access all files and subfolders inside that folder.